-3.1 Surface incoming shortwave irradiance (SIS)
+3.1 Surface incoming shortwave irradiance

-The radiation budget at the Earth's surface is a key variable affecting other variables such as surface temperature, primary production, etc. The incoming shortwave irradiance (SIS, Wm-2) shows extremely regular annual cycles without obvious trends (Fig. 2).
-However, a cumulative phenological indicator, DFCUMSIS (Table 2), i.e. the cumulative sum of daily SIS shows subtle but significant changes in its seasonality (Fig. 3a).
+The radiation budget at the Earth's surface is a key variable affecting other variables such as surface temperature, primary production, etc. The incoming shortwave irradiance (SIS, $W m^{-2}$) shows highly regular annual cycles without obvious trends (Fig. 2).
+However, a cumulative phenological indicator, DFCUMSIS (Table 2) -i.e., the cumulative sum of daily SIS - shows subtle but significant changes in its seasonality (Fig. 3a).
 It appears that the annual cycle of incoming shortwave energy has changed towards a decrease in the winter and increase during the spring and summer.
-Therefore the lower cumulative thresholds of total incoming irradiance are reached later in the season and the slope of the day of year of reaching the threshold value is positive, but the higher cumulative thresholds of total incoming irradiance are reached earlier and the slope of the day of year of reaching the threshold value is negative, i.e. the threshold is reached earlier in time (Fig. 3a).
-The shift from later towards earlier cumu-

-- lative thresholds occurs in spring, around year day 75 or approximately 15 March.
+Therefore the lower cumulative thresholds of total incoming irradiance are reached later in the season and the slope is positive.
+However, the higher cumulative thresholds of total incoming irradiance are reached earlier and the slope of the year day of reaching a threshold value against year is negative (Fig. 3a).
+The shift from later towards earlier cumulative thresholds occurs in spring, around year day 75 or approximately March 15.
 The slope of the time of reaching a certain threshold value as a function of time (Fig. 3b) has a clear pattern.
-The slope is positive, indicating later cumulative totals in SIS early in the year, until about 250 W m-2, but becomes negative later in the year, indicating earlier cumulative totals in late spring and summer.
-As a result of the observed trends in timing, the cumulative sum of 30 000 W m-2 was reached approximately on day 237 in - timing, the cumulative sum of 30 000 W m-2 was reached approximately on day 237 in 1983 but on day 214 in 2014, i.e. 23 days earlier.
+The slope is positive, indicating later cumulative totals in SIS early in the year, until about 1000 W m-2, but becomes negative later in the year, indicating earlier cumulative totals in late spring and summer.
+As a result of the observed trends in timing, the cumulative sum of 30 000 W m-2 was reached approximately on day 237 in 1983 but on day 214 in 2014 - i.e., 23 days earlier.
 In contrast to this significant change in timing, no significant changes in the absolute daily values are evident in the time series.